 - 1. In applying 301.
-1 of this Rules, fire protection means structural fire protection, not including menas of escape. - 2.
+1 of this Rules, fire protection means structural fire protection, not including menas of escape. - Notwithstanding paragraph 1, any enclosed spaces containing equipment for fuel preparation such as pumps or compressors of other potential ignition sources are to comply with Ch 11 Sec 8 of Rules (2024) [See Rules] - 3.
 In applying 301.
-1 of this Rules, enclosed spaces containing equipment for fuel preparation such as pumps or compressors or other potential ignition sources are to be provided with a fixed fire-ex-tinguishing system complying with Pt 8, Ch 8, 301.
-1 of Rules for the classification of steel ships, the FSS Code and taking into account the necessary concentrations/application rate required for ex-tinguishing gas fires.
-[See Rules] - 3.
-In applying 301.
-3 of this Rules, the following "other rooms with high fire risk" is to be as a minimum be considered, but not be restricted to: [See Rules] - (1) Cargo spaces except: - (A) cargo tanks for liquids with FP above 60 $^\circ\!\!C$ - (B) the carriage of ore, coal, grain, unseasoned timber, non-combustible cargoes or cargoes which, in the opinion of the Society, constitute a low fire risk complying with Pt 8, Ch 8, 601.
-4 of Rules for the classification of steel ships. - (2) Vehicle, Ro-Ro and special category spaces - (3) Service spaces (high risk): Galleys, pantries containing cooking appliances, saunas, paint lockers and store-rooms having areas of 4 m^2 or more, spaces for the storage of flammable liquids and workshops other than those forming part of the machinery space. - (4) "Accommodation spaces of greater fire risk for ships carrying more than 36 passengers: saunas, sale shops, barber shops and beauty parlours and public spaces containing furniture and furnishings of other than restricted fire risk and having a deck area of 50m2 or more."
+3 of this Rules, the following "other rooms with high fire risk" is to be as a minimum be considered, but not be restricted to: [See Rules] - (1) Cargo spaces except: - (A) cargo tanks for liquids with FP above 60 $^\circ$ C - (B) the carriage of ore, coal, grain, unseasoned timber, non-combustible cargoes or cargoes which, in the opinion of the Society, constitute a low fire risk complying with Pt 8, Ch 8, 601.
+4 of Rules for the classification of steel ships. - (2) Vehicle, Ro-Ro and special category spaces - (3) Service spaces (high risk): Galleys, pantries containing cooking appliances, saunas, paint lockers and store-rooms having areas of 4 m2 or more, spaces for the storage of flammable liquids and workshops other than those forming part of the machinery space. - (4) "Accommodation spaces of greater fire risk for ships carrying more than 36 passengers: saunas, sale shops, barber shops and beauty parlours and public spaces containing furniture and furnishings of other than restricted fire risk and having a deck area of 50m2 or more."